jrs100000/beedoc/en-US/mvc/controller/config.md

   [test]
   httpport = 8888

-The configurations above set up httpport for dev, prod and test environment.
+The configuration above sets up httpport for dev, prod and test environment.
 Beego will take httpport = 8080 for current runmode "dev".

-To get the config under different runmode, you can use "runmode::key".
+To setup the config under a different runmode use "runmode::key".
 Such as `beego.AppConfig.String("dev::mysqluser")`

-For custom configs, you need to use `beego.GetConfig(typ, key string)` to get the config.
+For custom configs use `beego.GetConfig(typ, key string)` to settup the config.
 (1.4.0+).

 ### Multiple config files
-INI config file supports `include` to including multiple config files.
+INI config file supports `include` to incorprate multiple config files.

 app.conf